-All classrooms have a number lines and a wide range of appropriate small apparatus.
-A range of software is available to support work with the computers.
+All classrooms have number lines and a wide range of appropriate small apparatus.
 There is a central store of mathematical equipment and age appropriate texts to support the teaching and learning of Mathematics, in the subject leader's classroom.
 An annual audit of resources is completed by the subject leader.